 - If the service was great we decided on an amount but nothing over 50,000

-- Many tables right on the beach front are popular on Friday and Saturday night.
+- Many tables right on the beachfront are popular on Friday and Saturday nights.
 Ask your hotel if they can book a table for you.